apache/doris-website/docs/install/k8s-deploy/install-doris-cluster.md

 ### Check cluster status

-After the cluster deployment resources are delivered, you can use the following command to spread the cluster status.
+After the cluster deployment resources are delivered, you can check the cluster status by running the following command.

 ```bash
 kubectl get pods -n ${namespace}